File manipulation

 General concepts

-This type provides methods to read and create files.
+This type provides functions to read and create files.
 The default encoding is UTF-8.
 Other supported included are UTF-16 and UTF-32 (read-only).

 Global functions